eddybuilds/random-solana-testbed/README.md

 * Develop a framework over the Metaplex Storefront (cypress?)
 * Develop a framework over the Solana Programs (@solana/web3.js?)
 * Move manual testing documented in point 1 into CI with these frameworks
+* Switchboard/Oracles
+   * Health checks on data uptime and data consistency between oracles
+      * Well-tested disaster plans if all oracles are down, etc...
+   * General integration tests between oracle and internal services

 ### Master: